 Our Board of Directors has fixed February 18, 2021, as the record date for determining the stockholders who are entitled to notice of, and to vote at, our 2021 Annual Meeting.
 Only common stockholders of record at the close of business on the record date will receive notice of, and be able to vote at, our 2021 Annual Meeting.
 As of the record date, there were 70,550,922 shares of our common stock outstanding held by 12,769 record holders.
 A majority of the stock issued and outstanding and entitled to vote must be present at our 2021 Annual Meeting, either in person or by proxy, in order for there to be a quorum at the meeting.
 Each share of our outstanding common stock entitles its holder to one vote.
-Shares of our common stock with respect to which holders are present at our 2021 Annual Meeting but not voting, and shares for which we have received proxies but with respect to which holders of the shares have abstained, will be counted as present at our 2021 Annual Meeting for the purpose of determining whether a quorum exists.
+Shares of our common stock with respect to which holders are present at our 2021 Annual Meeting but not voting, and shares for which we have received proxies but with respect to which holders of the shares have abstained, will be counted as present at our 2021 Annual Meeting for the purpose of determining whether or not a quorum exists.
+"Broker non-votes" will also be counted as present for the purpose of determining whether a quorum exists.
 Broker non-votes are shares of common stock held by brokers or nominees over which the broker or nominee lacks discretionary power to vote and for which the broker or nominee has not received specific voting instructions from the beneficial owner.